Move your files from the University Google Drive

 I need to move my Google Photos

-If you have more than 10GB of Google Photos then follow instructions for moving Google Photos using Google Takeout.
+If you still want to move to another service follow instructions for moving Google Photos using Google Takeout.

 I want to migrate my files to a drive attached to my computer